nkhil/clothing-retail-react-app/README.md

 ## Project setup

-Follow these steps to setup and run this project locally:
+Steps to setup and run the project locally:

-- Clone or fork this repo with `git clone <repository name>`
+- Clone or fork this repo with `git clone https://github.com/nkhil/clothing-retail-react-app.git`
+- Go into the application root with `cd clothing-retail-react-app`
+- To start the server, type `npm run start`
+- Visit `http://localhost:1234/` in any modern browser to see the app in action

+## Testing

+Steps to run the test suite:

+- From the application root, run `npm run test`.
+This will start the test suite in `watchAll` mode by default
+- To update the Jest snapshots, run `npm run updatesnapshot`

 ## Technologies used